TheMayaNutCompany/mayanut.github.io/CODE_OF_CONDUCT.md

 - Collaboration over competition
 - Environmental stewardship

-Everyone participating is expected to uphold these values.
+Everyone participating in this project is expected to uphold these values.

 ---

 ## 🤝 Our Standards

-### ✔ Positive and encouraged behaviors:
+### ✔ Positive and encouraged behaviors

 - Acting with kindness, empathy, and professionalism
-- Providing constructive, respectful feedback
+- Providing constructive and respectful feedback
-- Helping newcomers feel welcome
+- Helping new contributors feel welcome
-- Acknowledging differing viewpoints and lived experiences
+- Respecting differing viewpoints and lived experiences
-- Giving proper credit and citation when applicable
+- Giving proper credit and citation where appropriate
 - Sharing accurate information and avoiding speculation presented as fact
-- Respectfully honoring indigenous knowledge tied to MayaNut and its history
+- Respectfully honoring indigenous knowledge connected to MayaNut™ and its history

-### ✘ Unacceptable behaviors:
+### ✘ Unacceptable behaviors

 - Harassment, threats, discrimination, or hateful language
 - Personal, political, or cultural attacks
-- Persistent negativity or antagonistic debate
+- Persistent antagonism, hostility, or deliberately disruptive behavior
 - Posting private, confidential, or identifying information without consent
 - Publishing misinformation or misleading claims
-- Uploading copyrighted materials without rights or permission
+- Uploading copyrighted materials without the necessary rights or permission
-- Attempting to exploit or destabilize the website or repository
+- Attempting to exploit, damage, or destabilize the website or repository
-- Spam, self-promotion, commercial solicitation unrelated to this project
+- Spam, self-promotion, or commercial solicitation unrelated to this project

 ---